-The CPD accepts deposits from the public sector, and invests these funds in short-term money market instruments and Treasury bills, and with the SARB.
+The CPD accepts deposits from the public sector, and invests these funds in deposits and money market instruments.
 The CPD may also accept call deposits from other depositors with the approval of the Minister of Finance (Minister).
 All funds invested with the CPD are repayable on demand.